abhie7/rag-chatbot-threading/frontend/README.md

 - please add A sidebar that collapses to icons from shadcn with  my current features and also the complete features that are required in a saas and in my use case, like the user profile, logout, select files, etc. you know what to do, right?

-- also know that i dont want a separate vector_stores_uuid.collection since i will be using faiss for that and those stores will be stored in the backend.
+- also know that i dont want a separate vector_stores_uuid.collection since i will be using faiss for that and those stores will be stored in the
 ```

 ---

 please understand my usecase and provide me with a proper database structure and further code. i want to use mongodb compass for this project. i am using shadcn/ui, react jsx vite.
 First please fix my login/register page, each user will have a different session, add proper authentication and close the connection every single time. also add a random avatar image for every user from shad cn. here is my file structure and i will be providing you with some of my code:

 ```